 These are excellent replacement grids (from personal experience)

 How to tell if grids are bad

 There is a very easy way to tell.
 When you add the DE powder, wait for a minute.
-If you have torn grids, the DE powder will come right back into the pool through the returns.
+If you have torn grids or a broken manifold, the DE powder will come right back into the pool through the returns.
 Time to take the filter apart!

 More by this Author

 A troubleshooting guide to clearing up your green or cloudy pool when the chemicals all seem to be balanced.